Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 ## Features currently being worked on
 + Have node.js run "forever" even with terminal shut down, also have it auto instant restart upon potential crash and have it add error message to a logfile if there is a crash
-+ If a user (not the one that created the room) leaves by leave button, "reset" game room for the creator that is still left inside the room - reset all room variables and remove all room-related vars from client that left the room
 + Confirm that 2 users is Maxlimit to be joined in a room, even if 2 users simultaneously press "join" at the same time for example
-+ Validate code using JSLint/ESLint
-+ Fix so that Node.js crash and then restart, doesnt fuck everything up - but instead "resets" users that was connected **before** the Node.js crashed...

 ## Features explored but was found not suited